 - Complete weekly assignments or activities

-Instructors Dawn Stahura and Des Alaniz will monitor discussion boards regularly during the six-week period, lead group discussions, and will also answer individual questions.
+Instructors Dawn Stahura and Des Alaniz will monitor discussion boards regularly during the five-week period, lead group discussions, and will also answer individual questions.
 All interaction will take place on the eCourse site, which will be available 24 hours a day, 7 days a week.
 It's recommended that students log into the site on the first day of class or within a few days for an overview of the content and to begin the first lesson.

 Participants will need regular access to a computer with an internet connection for online message boards participation, viewing online video, listening to streaming audio (mp3 files), and downloading and viewing PDFs and PowerPoint files.
 ALA Publishing eLearning Solutions eCourses are fully compatible with Windows and MacOs.